DenisDovzhanyn/LeetChain/README.md

 Multi-threading is integrated to enhance the functionality and efficiency of LeetChain, allowing multiple processes to operate simultaneously.
 Key aspects include:

-- **Node Operation**: A dedicated thread manages the node's operations, including network communication, receiving and broadcasting blocks and transactions, and maintaining the decentralized ledger.
+- **java.com.LeetChain.Node Operation**: A dedicated thread manages the node's operations, including network communication, receiving and broadcasting blocks and transactions, and maintaining the decentralized ledger.
 - **Mining**: Another thread is responsible for the mining process.
 This includes solving the Proof of Work (PoW) algorithm to find valid blocks and add them to the blockchain.
-- **Wallet Management**: A separate thread handles wallet operations, such as managing keys, signing transactions, and ensuring secure access to wallet functionalities.
+- **java.com.LeetChain.Wallet Management**: A separate thread handles wallet operations, such as managing keys, signing transactions, and ensuring secure access to wallet functionalities.

 By employing multi-threading, LeetChain achieves: